holoviz-topics/EarthSim/doc/getting_started/index.rst

 available for Windows or other Python versions.

-Installable ``earthsim`` packages will be created at some point, but at present, the recommended way to install Earthsim is based on conda `conda <http://conda.pydata.org/docs>`_ environments and `git <https://git-scm.com>`_:
+Installable ``earthsim`` packages will be created at some point, but at present, the recommended way to install Earthsim is based on `conda <http://conda.pydata.org/docs>`_ environments and `git <https://git-scm.com>`_:

-1. Install Python 3 `miniconda <http://conda.pydata.org/miniconda.html>`_ or
+1. Install Python 3 `Miniconda <http://conda.pydata.org/miniconda.html>`_ or
-`anaconda <http://docs.continuum.io/anaconda/install>`_, if you don't already have it on your system.
+`Anaconda <http://docs.continuum.io/anaconda/install>`_, if you don't already have it on your system.

 2. Clone the EarthSim git repository if you do not already have it::